SaiSudhaPanigrahi/AI_chatbot/README.md

 hey there !
 this is just an experimental project made at the end of my 2nd year of engineering.

-it uses tensorFlow for creating a DNN with the given data, and predits the output..I have also added some basic contextual responses.
+It uses tensorFlow for creating a neural network and prediting the output for the user entered query.I have also added some basic contextual responses.

 things you'll need to set this up:
  - python 3.x